lizardoluis/AvenueCode-DevTest/README.md

 ### Comments ###

-* I assumed that an Image entity has a path to image, instead of storing the bytes of the image.
+* I assumed that an Image Entity has a path to a image file stored in the file system, instead of storing the bytes of the image.
-* I considered that deleting an Project, also deletes the images associated and sub-products.
+* I considered deleting an Project, also deletes the images and sub-products associated.
 Its also not possible to delete an image or sub-product associated with an parent product.
-* I implemented a product entity with a list of subproducts and images.
-An alternative is to add a foreign key on both product and image relating them to its parent product.
-But I thought that would be more optimized to retrieve if they are on a list inside product.
+* I implemented a Product Entity with a list of subproducts and images.
+An alternative is to add a foreign key on both product and image relating them to their parent product.
+But I think it is more optimized to retrieve if they are on a list inside product.
 * Image and Product implements all CRUD operations.
-* I had a problem to query for a specific product and return it without images and subproducts.
+* I had a problem query a specific product and to return this product without images and subproducts.
 So in this type of query, I get the complete product, erase the images and subproducts and return to the user the simple version.
+Not a efficient solution though :/